 Ms. Gerzhoy was recently appointed by the D.C.
-Bar Board of Governors to serve a two-year term on the D.C.
+Bar Board of Governors to serve on the D.C.
 Bar Rules of Professional Conduct Review Committee which reviews the Rules of Professional Conduct for possible revisions and amendments.
+She writes frequently on developments in legal ethics and her work has been published by Bloomberg Law, Law360, and Jurist, among others.
 She currently serves on the Membership Committee of the District of Columbia’s Women’s Bar Association and has served on the Junior Board of the D.C.
 Volunteer Lawyers Project.

 Ms. Gerzhoy maintains an active pro bono practice, assisting clients on a broad range of civil and criminal matters.
 She has dedicated substantial time to representing victims of domestic violence in matters before the D.C.
 Superior Court.
 She has also successfully represented low-income tenants fighting eviction in landlord-tenant cases.

 Prior to joining Harris, Wiltshire & Grannis, Ms. Gerzhoy was an associate at Kellogg, Hansen, Todd, Figel & Frederick, PLLC, where her practice focused on commercial and appellate litigation.